NetPurpose/tech-tests/README.md

 Overall we are looking for:

-- Code quality and style
+* Code quality and style
-- Ability to work with data
+* Ability to work with data (Data isn't always clean, the attached .csv is a testament to that!)
-- Data design and wider thinking
+* Data design and wider thinking

 Ultimately, this is an exercise for us to see how you think, and whilst there may be some wrong answers, there isn't a specific right answer either.
 We want to see you make technical decisions which are well informed, and can be justified within the context of the problem given.